 “I believe insurance companies will try to use the raw data to trap our clients into some comparative fault when none really existed under the circumstances,” says Ms. Graziano.

-If you opt in to a drive tracking program like DriveWise or Snapshot, you are giving your insurance company permission to use data about your driving habits to resolve insurance claims.
+If you opt in to a drive tracking program like DriveWise or Snapshot, you give your insurance company permission to use your driving data to resolve insurance claims.
 But that doesn’t guarantee that they will use the data in your favor.